iiacoban42/recipe-book/content/recipes/beef-beans-rice-burrito.md

 2. Add the ground beef and cook till it turns brown.
 3. Start cooking the rice in a separate pot.
 4. Add the crushed tomatoes with a cup of water, then add spices.
-5. Add the beans, cooked rice and corn to the pan, then mix.
+5. Allow the sauce to come to a simmer, then add the beans, cooked rice and corn to the pan.
-6. Let the mix boil for 5-10 min.
+6. Let the mix simmer for 5-10 min.
 7. Serve on tortilla, top with shredded cheese, then roll.